Monday, January 28, 2013

 Empiricism and Categorical Knowledge

-The purpose of this paper is to show that it is possible to have real knowledge about reality that is universally applicable.
+The purpose of this paper (written in the summer of 2008) is to show that it is possible to have real knowledge about reality that is universally applicable.
 I should note that my terminological habits have changed a bit since I wrote this paper.
 I used to distinguish between broad empiricism (the idea that we can learn truth not just through the senses but through reason and logic--the view I am defending in this paper) and narrow (or naïve) empiricism (the idea that we cannot use logic and reason to establish truth but are dependent only on our senses in a more crude, everyday sense).
 What I used to call “broad empiricism” I now tend to call “rationalism,” and I tend now to use the word “empiricism” to refer to what I used to call “narrow empiricism.”
 Of course, these terminology changes don’t make any difference as to the substance of my arguments.
 For another version of the same basic arguments I am making here, see here and here.

 THE IMPOSSIBILITY OF NON-EMPIRICAL KNOWLEDGE